cnguyen14/AICP/README.md

 ## 1. Introduction

 The proliferation of AI agents within businesses, logistics, e-commerce, and other sectors has increased the demand for automation in inter-company communication.
 Current solutions focus on APIs and manual integration pipelines, but these are not optimized for real-time, AI-native conversations.
-AICP addresses this gap by enabling agents to **discover, authenticate, and converse** with each other using structured messages governed by organizational trust policies.
+ACP addresses this gap by enabling agents to **discover, authenticate, and converse** with each other using structured messages governed by organizational trust policies.

 ---